cmurabito/AD_Lab/README.md

 <img width="1362" height="869" alt="Screenshot 2025-12-21 190549" src="https://github.com/user-attachments/assets/120468e7-4a59-48b3-a87f-1691f5657e5c" />

 ## Installing Active Directory DS
 AD DS is the core Windows Server role for network identities, resources, and security.
 This will give us the power to enforce things like group policy and access control, as well as enable authentication.
 It is therefore essential that we install and configure it for our lab.
 This will provide a single point of administration and ensure users can log in and access resources within the lab environment.
-First we open the A"dd Roles and Features Wizard".
+First we open the "Add Roles and Features Wizard".
 <img width="1363" height="866" alt="Screenshot 2025-12-21 190741" src="https://github.com/user-attachments/assets/28a12c99-30d3-4ffb-adb9-84f67e2d0f32" />

 We will hit next until we get to "Server Selection" and make sure our server is selected, which it should be by default.